 The York Risk policy often also includes no-fault coverage that can pay for medical bills and lost wages immediately.
 However, because Rhode Island has no mandatory PIP coverage, the contract between Lyft and York Risk will not include it either.
 However, if the accident took place outside of Rhode Island, a competent, experienced Lyft accident attorney will be able to determine whether no-fault coverage applies.
 Whether it is to your advantage to use this option is up to the advice of an expert attorney.
 For example, if you have your own no-fault policy because you own a personal vehicle, it can be applied even if Lyft does not maintain no-fault coverage.

-Industry standards for ride sharing companies are relatively similar across the board.
+Industry standards for ride-sharing companies are relatively similar across the board.
 There is a link on Lyft’s website urging individuals to report accidents.
-In addition to that aforementioned link, passengers can call 911 within the application’s safety center page.
-Their homepage on accidents defines them as vehicle collisions, vehicles striking objects, and vehicles damaging a third-party’s personal property.
+In addition to that aforementioned link, passengers can call 911 on the application’s safety center page.
+Their homepage on accidents defines them as vehicle collisions, vehicles striking objects, and vehicles damaging a third party’s personal property.
 All of these occurrences can lead to personal injuries for both the drivers and the passengers of the Lyft vehicles.
 The passengers should file a police report to ensure that Lyft drivers are held responsible.
-If the accident was caused by the Lyft driver, Lyft and its representatives will likely attempt to minimize the severity of the accident in order to hinder the passenger’s likeliness to take legal action.
+If the accident was caused by the Lyft driver, Lyft and its representatives would likely attempt to minimize the severity of the accident in order to hinder the passenger’s likeliness to take legal action.
 Passengers should take a step back and analyze the situation presented before them.

 What should you do if you are a passenger with a ride-share application such as Lyft and you are involved in an accident that causes notable injuries?
 First, you should seek medical attention for any type of injury, no matter how insignificant it may be.
-Even bumps and bruises can be reported and the defendants are liable in a suit.
+Even bumps and bruises can be reported, and the defendants are liable in a suit.
 Next, you should avoid the insurance company’s request to settle.
-Ride share application such as Lyft are enormous entities with a very detailed insurance policy.
+Ride-share applications such as Lyft are enormous entities with a very detailed insurance policy.
 The insurance companies do not want you to litigate to seek the full amount in damages because they want to keep the financial remedies as low as possible.
-The final and most important thing you should do if you are an injured passenger in a ride-share related accident is to seek legal representation.
+The final and most important thing you should do if you are an injured passenger in a ride-share-related accident is to seek legal representation.
 The Law Office of Louis W. Grande offers free consultations and never charges an up-front retainer fee.
 We are only paid if we recover for you.